Hemis Festival – Ladakh

 Hemis Festival is held every year in Ladakh on the 10th day of the Tibetan lunar month, celebrated as the birthday of Padmasambhava (Guru Rimpoche), the founder of Tibetan Buddhism.

-Hemis festival is the most famous Buddhist religion festivals not only of Nepal but of the whole Buddhist world.
+Hemis festival is the most famous Buddhist religion festival not only in Nepal but of the whole Buddhist world.
 Hemis Gompa thus becomes a center of activity during the festival.

 The Hemis Monastery has the largest silk embroidered brocade in Ladakh, which is unfurled, once in 12 years, in the year of the Monkey.
 Also known as the largest Thangka in Ladakh, which was last unfurled in 2016.